alinex/node-fs/README.md

 means that they will also go into referenced directories.

+### File size

+With the `minsize` and  `maxsize` options it is possible to specify the exact size of the matching files in bytes:

+- use an integer value as number of bytes
+- use a string like `1M` or `100k`

+### Owner and Group

+You may also specify files based on the user which owns the files or the group of the files.

+Both may be specified as id (uid or gid) or using the alias name.

 ### Time specification

 It is also possible to select files based on their `creation`, last `modified`